FernandoBasso/devnotes/content/DSA/Quick Sort (DSA).md

  left portion    right portion
 ```

-Then recursively call it `pivot()` to work on the left and right portions. `pivot()` always receives the entire array (not slices of the original array), but uses the indexes provided to work only on smaller portions each time.
+Then recursively call it `pivot()` to work on the left and right portions. `pivot()` always receives the entire array (not sliced copies of the original array), but uses the indexes provided to work only on smaller portions each time.
 All modifications are performed _in-place_.

 The base case happens when the portion being worked on is less than two elements.